 - 1 Unless otherwise stated, all fees and costs are quoted gross of income tax and any Goods and Services Tax (GST) and reduced by any input tax credits (ITCs) or reduced input tax credits (RITCs) as applicable.
 Where available, the prescribed RITC rate is currently 55% or 75%, depending on the nature of the fee or cost incurred.
-Due to the impact of GST, ITC and RITC calculations, actual fees may vary slightly from those stated and may be rounded to two decimal places. - 2 For certain wholesale clients (as defined in the Corporations Act) we may, at our discretion, negotiate, rebate or waive all or part of our fees Please refer to 'Can fees be different for different investors?' in 'Fees and other costs'. - 3 All estimates of fees and costs in this section are based on information available as at the date of this PDS and reflect the Responsible Entity's reasonable estimates of the typical fees for the current financial year.
-The costs component of management fees and costs reflect the actual amount incurred for last financial year and the Responsible Entity's reasonable estimates where information was not available as at the date of this PDS (adjusted to reflect a 12-month period where applicable).
+Due to the impact of GST, ITC and RITC calculations, actual fees may vary slightly from those stated and may be rounded to two decimal places. - 2 For certain wholesale clients (as defined in the Corporations Act) we may, at our discretion, negotiate, rebate or waive all or part of our fees Please refer to 'Can fees be different for different investors?' in 'Fees and other costs'. - All estimates of fees and costs in this section are based on information available as at the date of this PDS and reflect the Responsible Entity's reasonable estimates of the typical fees for the current financial year.
+The costs component of management fees and costs is based on the Responsible Entity's estimate of the costs for the current financial year (adjusted to reflect a 12-month period).
 All figures have been rounded to two decimal places.
-Please refer to Management fees and costs' under the heading 'Additional explanation of fees and costs' in the AlB for more information on management fees and costs. - 4 Please refer to 'Other payments' under the heading 'Additional explanation of fees and costs' in the AIB for more information on costs that may be payable. - 5 Transaction costs are the costs associated with the buying and selling of the Fund's assets.
+Please refer to Management fees and costs' under the heading 'Additional explanation of fees and costs' in the AIB for more information on management fees and costs - 4 Please refer to 'Other payments' under the heading 'Additional explanation of fees and costs' in the AIB for more information on costs that may be payable. - While a performance fee is chargeable under the constitution of the Fund, we have elected not to charge it.
+Please refer to 'Performance fee' under the heading 'Additional explanation of fees and costs' in the AIB for further information on performance fees. - 6 Transaction costs are the costs associated with the buying and selling of the Fund's assets.
 These costs include brokerage, settlement costs, clearing costs, stamp duty and other government taxes or charges and include the transactional and operational costs incurred by the underlying assets.
 Transaction costs are recovered from the assets of the Fund as and when they are incurred.
-The amount quoted reflects the transaction costs not recovered by the buy/sell spread for the last financial year (adjusted to reflect a 12 month period where applicable), including our reasonable estimates where information about actual costs was unavailable at the date of this PDS. - 6 'Nil' means there is an entitlement under the constitution but we have elected not to charge it.
-'Not applicable' means there is no entitlement for us to charge this fee.
+The transaction costs are based on the Responsible Entity's estimate of the costs for the current financial year, (adjusted to reflect a 12-month period). - 'Nil' means there is an entitlement under the constitution but we have elected not to charge it.
+'Not applicable' means there is no entitlement for us to charge this